Table of Contents

 Here’s an overview of the most important sights in Rome.
 Let’s pretend that you’re just leaving the hotel for the first time since arriving in Rome.
 What do you want to see most?
 Luckily, many of the most important historic sites are within walking distance of one another.
+If you want to find out if the Roma Pass can save you money or is not the right choice for you, read this.
 This area is so filled with pedestrians that few drivers are willing to navigate the winding streets.
 This is fortunate because local drivers are notorious for ignoring pedestrians in Rome, something worth taking note of.

 Don’t Miss: Our hotel recommendations guide on where to stay in Rome.